AnishaNaik03/BYTEUPRISE_ML_04/README.md

 # BYTEUPRISE_ML_04
 # House Price Prediction with Linear Regression

-This project implements a linear regression model to forecast house prices based on key features including  number of bedrooms, and number of bathrooms.
-Leveraging predictive analytics techniques, this tool provides accurate estimations that offer valuable insights into real estate trends.
+This repository contains a data science project that predicts house prices using a linear regression model.
+The model leverages key features such as median income, housing median age, total rooms, total bedrooms, and population to estimate house values in California.

 # **Dataset**
 The dataset used in this project is sourced from the California housing dataset, which includes geographical and socioeconomic information about houses in various locations.
 The dataset is provided in a CSV format (housing.csv).